 When it comes to piano it is a different story.
 If what I am doing with my left and right hand is tightly related I’m fine, but if each is hand is doing something very different I struggle to keep them coordinated.

-To me this type of coordination is the toughest things about piano, and I really admire pianists who are technically proficient in this way.
+To me, this type of coordination is the toughest thing about the piano, and I really admire pianists who are technically proficient in this way.

 This is where a good teacher is worth their weight in gold.
 I always say that you may not need a guitar teacher depending on a few different factors.
 You can learn piano on your own as well, but I think it’s one of those instruments where, if you are serious about it, you’d be smart to line up with a good instructor.

 This is one of the reasons the guitar is so popular.
 You can get started for a relatively cheap cost, and the gear doesn’t take up a lot of space.
-Of course if you play for decades like I have you’ll need a separate room in your house for your guitar stuff, but that’s a problem for another day.
+Of course, if you play for decades as I have you’ll need a separate room in your house for your guitar stuff, but that’s a problem for another day.

 You can and should learn to tune your guitar yourself, but to tune a piano takes a great deal of skill.
 Most people rely on professionals for this service, though it doesn't need to be done nearly as much as tuning a guitar.